ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server_structure.rst

 Channel Access
 --------------

-The BlockServer uses the pcaspy python module to implement channel access.
+The BlockServer uses the pcaspy Python module to implement channel access.
 There are two main means of implementing PVs in the
 BlockServer, static PVs and dynamic PVs:

 * Static PVs are created in a dictionary at startup and are intercepted by subclassing the Driver class and implementing the read()